KredeGC/KTL/README.md

 * Raw void* allocators - Do the actual allocation/deallocation and construction/destruction
 * Composite/synthetic allocators - Attach to other allocators to provide extra features on top

+Raw allocators always use an alignment of 8 bytes for 64-bit systems and 4 bytes for 32-bit systems.

 Both of these allocator types are not STL compliant, but can be made to be if used with the `type_allocator<T, Allocator>` type.<br/>
 This is a composite allocator that you can use to make an allocator typed, like so: `type_allocator<int, linear_allocator<1024>>`.<br/>
 All allocators also have a typedeffed version with a `type_` prefix as a shorthand, such as: `type_linear_allocator<int, 1024>`.